 Ready to find out what the key differences between a graphic designer and a brand designer are?
-Grab some chai, get comfy and let's delve right in!
+Grab some tea, get comfy and let's delve right in!

 Brand designers (sometimes also known as a corporate identity designer or brand identity implementation specialist) mainly design brand identities to suit new businesses, or assist in redesigning and updating existing brand identities.
 This includes things like logos, color schemes, typography, and overall visual style.

-Graphic designers promote a brand identity through marketing and visual content from logo design to advertising, copywriting or slogan design and branding.
+A graphic designer works to promote a brand identity through marketing and visual content from logo design to advertising, copywriting or slogan design and branding.
 It's likely they manage multiple projects simultaneously while some brand designers (like me!) prefer to work with one client at a time.

-Some graphic designers have a more diverse skill set making them proficient in web design, illustration, and animation.
+Some graphic designers have a more diverse skill set making them proficient in custom web design, illustration, and animation.
 Some can even be a print designer!

-The most obvious difference between graphic designers and brand designers is that brand designers focus on creating a cohesive visual identity for a company (like a brand strategist), while graphic designers focus on creating visuals for communication.
+The most obvious difference between graphic designers and brand designers is that brand designers focus on creating a cohesive visual identity or sub brand for a company (like a brand strategist), while graphic designers focus on creating visuals for communication.

 Brand designers typically have more experience with logo design and brand identity creation.
 This means that they're better equipped to develop a unique and recognizable visual style for your business that will resonate with your target audience.

 Additionally, brand designers have a deeper understanding about how brand design and business correlate.
 For example, how color theory and typography work to attract your ideal client.
 These skills are essential for creating a strong and cohesive identity that improves your business.